MegalLink/PokemonApiReactArchitecture/README.md

 ### Enums

+Component Enums to use like labels or other enum values from component should go in route like src/shared/enums/components/header-enum.ts

+other enums should be like
 src/shared/enums/countries-enum.ts or just countries

+enum convention

 export enum Countries {
-Brazil = "Brazil",
+BRAZIL = "Brazil",
-Chile ="Chile",
+CHILE ="Chile",
-EstadosUnidos="Estados unidos"
+ESTADOS_UNIDOS = "Estados unidos"
 }

 export enum LogLevel {